keu/docs/astro/runtime-release-notes.md

 For more information, see the [changelog for Apache Airflow 2.3.2](https://github.com/apache/airflow/releases/tag/2.3.2).

-### Additional Improvements
+### Additional improvements

 - Update `astronomer-providers` to v1.4.0.
 For more information, see the [Astronomer Providers Changelog](https://astronomer-providers.readthedocs.io/en/stable/changelog.html#id1).
 - Update `openlineage-airflow` to v0.9.0.
-This release includes a fix for an issue present in v0.7.1, v0.8.1, and v0.8.2 where some tasks run with the Snowflake Operator would deadlock and not execute.
+This release includes a fix for an issue present in v0.7.1, v0.8.1, and v0.8.2 where some tasks run with the Snowflake operator would deadlock and not execute.
 For more information, see the [OpenLineage GitHub repository](https://github.com/OpenLineage/OpenLineage/tree/main/integration/airflow).

 ## Astro Runtime 5.0.2